-Primal Release Reflex Therapy (PRRT) here in Grass Valley
+Primal Release Reflex Therapy (PRRT) in Western Nevada County

 Is PRRT the new paradigm in pain management and physical therapy?